-So you’ve got your business partner, employees, and potential investors to sign your non-disclosure agreement.
+So you’ve got your business partner, employees, and potential investors to sign your non-disclosure agreement (also know as a confidentiality agreement form).
 Great, now all your confidential information is safe and sound, right?
 Wrong.

 Getting your NDA signed is only half the challenge of keeping your trade secrets safe.
 The other half is actually enforcing your NDA.

 Enforcing an NDA is a hassle that often requires an expensive and messy litigation process.
 If you suspect that your NDA has been breached and that your valuable information has been misappropriated (obtained through improper means), you have to be prepared to take action and mitigate potential losses to your company.

 If you do suspect that an employee or business partner has broken their non-disclosure agreement, below are some steps that you will likely need to take.

 What to do when there’s a breach

 When you suspect that an NDA is broken, the first thing you must do is investigate the breach and gather all the facts.
 This is by far the most important step because the evidence you obtain will determine whether or not you can seek retribution and prevent the further loss of confidential information.